-For the oscillators to be able to synchronize with each other they have to be closely tuned.
-Ideally they are identically.
-For example, a child trying to synchronize steps with an adult will only manage to last a few attempts.
-However two oscillators do not necessarily have to be connected to each other.
-The opera singer can get the tuning fork vibrating just by the frequencies travelling by air.
-But Christiaan Huygens discovered the crucial advantage of two connected oscillators, when his pendulums were attached to a common beam and the momentum of the one pendulum put the other one in motion.
+However, two oscillators do not necessarily have to be connected to each other.
+The opera singer can get the tuning fork vibrating simply through the frequencies travelling by air.
+But Christiaan Huygens discovered the crucial advantage of two connected oscillators, when his pendulums were attached to a common beam and the momentum of the one pendulum put the other one into motion.
 The pivotal energy source was the beam, which transferred the vibrations from one to another.
-It becomes noticeable that the pendulums oscillate synchronically but mostly in opposite direction to each other.
+It becomes noticeable that the pendulums oscillate synchronically – but mostly in opposite direction to each other.

-Armin Strom produces this resonance mechanism for his Mirrored Force Resonance entirely in-house.
-Already since 2009 Armin Strom manufactures its movements in-house in the small manufacture in Biel and is capable of producing nearly all pieces independently.
-The new 2018 version of the Mirrored Force Resonance Guilloché Dial is equipped with the ARF15 hand-wound movement and two independent, symmetrically mirrored regulators.
-Armin Strom presents it this year with a hand-guilloched dial.
-Responsible for this new dial-design was no one less then Kari Voutilainen, the rock star amongst the independent watchmakers who is known to be a master of finishing and guilloching of cases and dials.
+Armin Strom produces the mechanism for its Mirrored Force Resonance entirely in-house.
+In fact, ever since 2009, the brand has worked on creating movements in-house at its small manufacture in Biel.
+The manufacture is capable of producing nearly all components independently.
+The 2017 version of the Mirrored Force Resonance Guilloché Dial (available in steel or rose gold) are equipped with the ARF15 hand-wound movement and two independent, symmetrically mirrored regulators.

-The energy that is generated by the two synchronically turning balances eventually discharge in the two synchronically turning seconds indications – however they turn in opposite direction.
-Armin Strom therefore winsomely placed the digits of the one seconds indications running backwards.
-So there appear to happen two different things on the dial that however share the identical function.
-One could put it this way: the one seconds indication takes you back in the past, the other one in the future.
-Through the pusher at 2 o’clock the two seconds indications can be set back at zero.
-So taking you back to present.
+The energy generated by the two synchronically turning balances eventually discharges in the two synchronically turning seconds indications – however, they turn in opposite directions.
+Armin Strom therefore placed the digits of the one seconds indications so that it ran backwards.
+As a result, there appear to be two different things happening on the dial, however they actually share the identical function.